 Readout more to learn about the Causes, Symptoms, Diagnosis, and Treatment of TMJ.

-The exact cause of Temporomandibular Joint Disorder, TMJ disorder is often unknown.
+The exact cause of Temporomandibular Disorder, TMD disorder is often unknown.
 Trauma to your joint or the joint can play a role.

 There are also certain conditions that can cause the temporomandibular joint disorder, TMJD.
 These are: